 Preliminaries

-Before the design of the ecosystem, we specify some basic concepts:
+Before introducing the design of the ecosystem, we specify some basic concepts,

-Provider: the individual who provide resource;
+Provider: the individual who provides resource;

 Resource: the basic task process object with renewable capacity and unique type;

-Demander: the individual who publish order that contain bunch of tasks;
+Demander: the individual who publishes orders that contain bunch of tasks;

 Order: the task bundle like a project;

-Task: the basic object need to be processed with certain type and capacity of resource;
+Task: the basic object that needs to be processed with certain type and capacity of resource;

 Task-part: virtual segmentation unit of one task;

-Product: the perform result of task;
+Product: the perform result of a task;

-Platform: the place where individual interact with other and environment.
+Platform: the place where individuals interact with other and ecosystem.

-With the cloud manufacturing platform operating, demander publish order while provider provide resource, then they make decisions to arrange the resources to perform tasks that decomposed from order.
-Most recent researchers like Wu et al. [12] describe this operation procedure in cloud manufacturing as a tri-group user model that contains: 1) users/customers, 2) application providers and 3) physical resource providers.
+With the cloud manufacturing platform operating, demanders publish orders while providers provide resources, then they make decisions to arrange the resources to perform tasks that decomposed from order.
+Most recent researchers e.g. Wu et al. [12], describe this operation procedure in cloud manufacturing as a tri-group user model that contains: 1) users/customers, 2) application providers and 3) physical resource providers.
 Inspired by this model, we design the original operation mode shown in Fig. 1 as the basis.